drieslab/Giotto/README.md

-If this is the first time you build and install an R package you can follow this [link](https://support.rstudio.com/hc/en-us/articles/200486498-Package-Development-Prerequisites), which has simple installation instructios for Windows, Mac OS X and Linux.
+If this is the first time you build and install an R package you can follow this [link](https://support.rstudio.com/hc/en-us/articles/200486498-Package-Development-Prerequisites), which has simple installation instructions for Windows, Mac OS X and Linux.

 #### R installation